-Many people use Bragg’s Liquid Aminos thinking it’s healthier than soy sauce.
-It is easy to think that Bragg’s is a good alternative because of its claims to be healthy with a significant collection of amino acids; an “all natural” label; and the fact that it’s available in all health food stores.
+Many people think that Bragg’s Liquid Aminos is healthier than soy sauce.
+It appears to be a good natural alternative full of amino acids and available in all health food stores.

-I have personally never been drawn to Bragg’s Liquid Aminos as there is just something about it that feels unnatural.
+Iv’e personally never been drawn to Bragg’s.
+There is just something about it that feels unnatural.
 After further research I discovered my hunch was correct…

 Bragg’s Liquid Aminos

-Bragg’s Liquid Aminos is a certified non-GMO liquid protein concentrate from healthy soybeans, containing essential and non-essential amino acids.
-It is an alcohol-free, un-fermented and wheat free product.
-Over the years, Bragg’s Liquid Aminos has been the rage for people trying to reduce salt consumption and find a soy sauce alternative.
+Bragg’s Liquid Aminos is a certified non-GMO liquid protein concentrate from soybeans, containing essential and non-essential amino acids.
+It is an alcohol-free, un-fermented, wheat free product that is popular among those wanting a soy sauce alternative to reduce salt consumption.

-Only recently, has this food come under scrutiny regarding its composition.
-People are beginning to ask questions, such as: “Is MSG a byproduct of Bragg’s Liquid Aminos manufacturing process?”; “Why does the label not mention any salt in its ingredients, when it is salty?”; lastly ” Why do I feel poorly after consuming this product?”.
+Only recently, has this food come under scrutiny.
+People are beginning to ask questions such as “Is MSG a byproduct of Bragg’s Liquid Aminos manufacturing process?”; “Why does the label not mention any salt in its ingredients, despite being salty?”; lastly ” Why do I feel poorly after eating Bragg’s?”.

 How Is Bragg’s Liquid Aminos Made?

 Bragg’s has not yet revealed the process of how their Liquid Aminos are made.
-Yet, Griselda Blazey, who has a B.S. in biology, a M.S. is biochemistry and a post-doctorate in endocrinology and teaches cell physiology/nutrition at Life Chiropractic College West, in San Leandro, CA. believes Braggs Liquid Aminos are made with the following procedure:
+Yet, Griselda Blazey, who has a B.S. in biology; an M.S. in biochemistry; a post-doctorate in endocrinology; and teaches cell physiology/nutrition at Life Chiropractic College West, in San Leandro, CA. believes Braggs Liquid Aminos are made the following way:

 Bragg’s formally had a “NO-MSG” label on it and had to remove it because it was not true.
-Apparently, MSG can be naturally occurring in the processing of soybeans and Weston A. Price foundation verified this information.
-Until Bragg’s is willing to reveal its manufacturing process or provide a credible explanation of how it’s salt-less product is salty, we can only assume that the chemistry above is correct and Bragg’s Liquid Aminos contain MSG.
+Apparently, MSG can be naturally occurring in the processing of soybeans.
+Weston A. Price foundation verified this information.
+Until Bragg’s is willing to reveal its manufacturing process or provide a credible explanation of how it’s salt-less product is salty, we can only assume the chemistry above to be correct and that Bragg’s Liquid Aminos contains MSG.

-Bottom Line: Braggs Liquid Aminos is not REAL food and best avoided for good health.
+Bottom Line: Braggs Liquid Aminos is not considered a REAL food and best avoided for good health.

-*Monosodium glutamate (MSG) can aggravate existing conditions or cause burning sensations, rapid heartbeat, asthma and neurological damage.
-MSG is particularly bad for children to consume as the blood brain barrier doesn’t develop until they are 12 years old.
-Even in adults, the blood brain barrier can be weak, allowing MSG to penetrate the brain and result in headaches, fatigue, depression, eye damage, tightness, tingling, chest pain and rapid heartbeat.
+*Monosodium glutamate (MSG) can aggravate existing conditions or cause burning, rapid heartbeat, asthma and neurological damage.
+MSG is particularly bad for kids to consume as the blood brain barrier doesn’t develop until 12 years of age.
+Even an adults’ blood brain barrier can be weak, allowing MSG to penetrate brain and result in headaches, fatigue, depression, eye damage, tightness, tingling, chest pain and rapid heartbeat.

 Fallon, S. (2001).
 Nourishing Traditions.
 Washington, DC: New Trends Publishing, Inc.